Are Silicone Breast Implants Safe Now?

 symptoms.

-Silicone breast implants are NOT lifetime devices and the longer implants are in place, the more likely a patient is to require a reoperation due to implant rupture, requiring the replacement or removal of the breast implant.
-As many as 20 percent of women who receive breast implants for augmentation have to have their implants removed within 8 to 10 years, but implants may last for a shorter or longer time.
+Silicone breast implants are NOT lifetime devices.
+The longer implants are in place, the more likely a patient is to require a reoperation due to implant rupture.
+This situation may require the replacement or removal of the breast implant.
+As many as 20 percent of women who receive breast implants for augmentation will need to have their implants removed.
+This typically occurs within 8 to 10 years.
+However, implants may last for a shorter or longer time.

 Periodic imaging evaluation is recommended for screening of silicone gel-filled breast implant